 Property without Government Financing or Tax Credits: Capped Exemption.
 When a nonprofit organization or eligible LLC owns and operates a low-income rental housing property that does not receive government financing or low-income housing tax credits, a limited exemption is available under the provisions of RTC section 214(g)(1)(C).
-The exemption is capped at \$10,000,000 in assessed value statewide; the cap applies to all properties owned by the organization statewide that do not have government financing or low-income housing tax credits.
+The exemption is capped at \$10 million in assessed value statewide; the cap applies to all properties owned by the organization statewide that do not have government financing or low-income housing tax credits.
 Provided that the exemption cap is not exceeded, a particular low-income rental housing property may qualify for the welfare exemption provided:

 - Government Financing or Tax Credits.
 These are not required.
 Any fund source could be used to buy and operate these properties. - Use Restriction.
 The property is subject to a recorded deed restriction or "other legal document" restricting its use for low-income housing purposes at specified rents.
 RTC section 214(g)(2)(A)(i) and Property Tax Rule 140 - Rents Charged.
-The rents charged do not exceed that prescribed in Health and Safety Code Section 50053.
+The rents charged do not exceed that prescribed in HSC Section 50053.
 RTC section 214(g)(1)(C) - Property Tax Savings.
-The owner certifies that the funds otherwise spent to pay taxes are instead used to maintain affordability of, or reduce rents for, units occupied by the lower income households.
-RTC section 214(g)(2)(B) - Occupancy.
+The owner certifies that the funds otherwise necessary to pay property taxes are instead used to maintain the affordability of, or reduce rents for, units occupied by the lower income households.
+RTC section 214(q)(2)(B) - Occupancy.
 Ninety percent or more of the properties' occupants are lower income households, as specified.
 With respect to the remaining occupancy, the law allows an exemption equal to the percentage of units serving low-income households.
 RTC section 214(g)(1)(C) - Limited Partnership: Special Requirements.
 Not permitted.
 Limited partnerships with a nonprofit organization or eligible LLC serving as a managing general partner are not eligible for any exemption under this provision.
 RTC section 214(g)(1)(C)

 In the case of low-income rental housing properties that do not receive government financing or low-income housing tax credits, there are additional requirements.
-Where the claimant seeks exemption under the criteria of RTC section 214(g)(1)(C), current law requires additional reporting requirements for
+Where the claimant seeks exemption